redhat-cip/dci-openstack-agent/README.md

   - Should be able to reach:
     - The jumpbox via `http` (80) for yum repositories.
     - The jumpbox via `http` (5000) for docker registry.
-  - the Undercloud should be able to reach the floating-IP network.
+  - The Undercloud should be able to reach the floating-IP network.
 During its run, Tempest will try to reach the VM IP on this range.
 If you don't use the feature, the tests can be disabled.